Reduction or withdrawal of reception conditions

 According to the latest Ministerial Decision,[4] persons cease to be entitled to the provision of Material Reception Conditions when they do not meet the following requirements:

 • When the status of an applicant for international protection ceases.
-Specifically, the status of the applicant is valid until the date on which the decision of the Head of the Asylum Service becomes enforceable and is notified to the applicant and the deadline for filing an appeal against the decision of the Head of the Asylum Service has expired.
-The status of the applicant continues to apply, when he/she appeals to the Administrative Court of International Protection, against the decision taken by the Head of the Asylum Service until the final decision of the Administrative Court is issued.
+Specifically, the status of the applicant is valid until the date upon which the decision of the Head of the Asylum Service becomes enforceable and is notified to the applicant and the deadline for filing an appeal against the decision of the Head of the Asylum Service has expired.
+The status of the applicant continues to apply when they appeal to the Administrative Court of International Protection, against the decision taken by the Head of the Asylum Service until the final decision of the Administrative Court is issued.
 In case of a negative decision within the regular procedure with the normal procedure, the deadline for filing an appeal is 30 days.
 In case of a negative decision within the accelerated procedure, manifestly unfounded applications, withdrawals and for the other categories mentioned in article 12A of the law, the deadline for filing an appeal is 15 days.

 • When placed in detention.
 In cases where the detained person is a family member, the provision of the material reception conditions of the family will continue without taking into account the proportion of the detained person.

-• When he/she refuses a job offer twice for reasons which are not considered objectively acceptable / justified.
-In case of refusal by him/her or another member of his family who can work, he/her will be deleted from the register of the Public Employment Service and will consequently lose any assistance he/her is entitled to by virtue of this capacity.
+• When they refuse a job offer twice for reasons which are not considered objectively acceptable / justified.
+In case of refusal by them or another member of his family who can work, they will be deleted from the register of the Public Employment Service and will consequently lose any assistance they are entitled to by virtue of this capacity.
+The right to submit a new application after the applicant is considered voluntarily unemployed is granted after 4 months.

 • When the applicant is employed, in the case of a family, the income from work should be less than the total amount of assistance to which the family is entitled, based on the specified amounts of the Material Reception Conditions.
 Otherwise, the Material Conditions of Reception are terminated.

-MRC are terminated by the SWS when an asylum seeker and/or their spouse is deemed “wilfully unemployed”.
-A person can be deemed wilfully unemployed in instances where they reject a job offer, regardless of the reason: not being able to immediately take up work because it is located in a remote place with no transportation available; not being able to move to a new property near work due to lack of funds; not being able to secure a written answer from an employer regarding the outcome of a referral; not being able to immediately secure childcare due to lack of funds, etc. Two “unjustified” denials of employment are needed to terminate the MRC.
-There is no procedure in effect to challenge such a decision, therefore in such cases, the alternatives for the persons/families are either to move to the reception centre (if there is a vacancy) or wait to apply again to the SWS.
+MRC are terminated by the SWS when an asylum applicant and/or their spouse is deemed “wilfully unemployed”.
+A person can be deemed wilfully unemployed in instances where they reject a job offer, regardless of the reason: not being able to immediately take up work because it is located in a remote place with no transportation available; not being able to move to a new property near work due to lack of funds; not being able to secure a written answer from an employer regarding the outcome of a referral; not being able to immediately secure childcare due to lack of funds –which is particularly true for single-parent households- etc.

 A change in the registration and servicing procedure of unemployed persons was initiated in the second half of 2021.
-Along with all jobseekers in the country, asylum seekers are now required to register on a new online system,[5] run by the Public Employment Services under the Labour Department in order to get assistance to find work.
+Along with all job applicants in the country, asylum applicants are now required to register on a new online system,[5] run by the Public Employment Services under the Labour Department in order to get assistance to find work.
 The system requires the creation of an online account, creation/use of an email address in order to communicate and forward documentation to the Labour Officers and efficient navigation in a complex virtual environment.

 Persons with physical or mental health issues who are unable to work are required to provide medical confirmation to be exempted from the duty of registering with the Labour Department so they can receive MRC.[7]